nwenhui/ee4210-ca2/readme.txt

     ./s2 <port number>
 4. Open another terminal/bash/command line window and use echo to start a connection with the server using the command: echo "GET / HTTP/1.1\r\n" > /dev/udp/127.0.0.1/<port number>
+5. A webpage (HTTP Response) with the text "EE-4210: Continuous assessment" is expected.
+6. To close the server, use CTRL + C

 -----
 NOTES